efossas/Javascript-Serializer/README.md

 # Javascript-Serializer

-This is a browser-based javascript serializer (it does not work on Node since this uses the `window` object).
+This is a javascript serializer.
 The `serialize` function can convert almost any variable into a string representation of itself.
 It's **useful for logs** and debugging.

 ## Usage